JarrodCTaylor/JarrodCTaylor.github.io/_posts/2014-06-01-Date-Picker-And-Validation-In-Ember.markdown

 ## The Template
-Our template simply displays: the date object, the date object formatted as a string and weather or not the date entered is valid.
+Our template simply displays: the date object, the date object formatted as a string and whether or not the date entered is valid.
 Make sure that moment.js and pikaday.js are available to our application.

 ``` text